opnfv/nfvbench/docs/testing/user/userguide/advanced.rst

 * bits per second (bps, kbps, Mbps, Gbps), e.g. ``1Gbps``, ``1000bps``
 * NDR/PDR (ndr, pdr, ndr_pdr), e.g. ``ndr_pdr``

-The last mentioned value, NDR/PDR, is default one and its usage is covered more below.
+NDR/PDR is the default rate when not specified.

 NDR and PDR
 -----------

-NDR and PDR test is used to determine performance of your setup, maximum packets throughput.
+The NDR and PDR test is used to determine the maximum throughput performance of the system under test following guidelines defined in RFC-2544:

-* NDR (No Drop Rate): how many packets can be sent so (almost) none of them are dropped
+* NDR (No Drop Rate): maximum packet rate sent without dropping any packet
-* PDR (Partial Drop Rate): how many packets can be sent so drop rate is below given limit
+* PDR (Partial Drop Rate): maximum packet rate sent while allowing a given maximum drop rate

-Config file contains section where settings for NDR/PDR can be set.
+The NDR search can also be relaxed to allow some very small amount of drop rate (lower than the PDR maximum drop rate).
-Increasing number of attempts helps to minimize a chance of traffic hiccups influencing result.
+NFVbench will measure the NDR and PDR values by driving the traffic generator through multiple iterations at different transmission rates using a binary search algorithm.

-Other way of increasing precision is to specify longer duration for traffic to run.
+The configuration file contains section where settings for NDR/PDR can be set.

 .. code-block:: bash